sumik1999/Book_user_post_scraper/README.md

 #### There are two different scripts for two different tasks.

-1. The first task was to create users from an api and to fetch the posts for each user.
+1. The first script creates users from an api and to fetches the posts for each user.
 I have used mongo db as the database here.
 Please ensure that mongo db is installed in the system.
-2. The second task was to scrape books from a website and populate that in the database and i have used sqlite database for this.
+2. The second script scrapes book-details from a website and populate that in the database and i have used sqlite database for this.

 ##### steps to follow:-